Cell Phones are Responsible for 28% of Motor Vehicle Accidents

 In the event of a tragic accident involving fatality, law enforcement is awarded the ability to pull phone records.
 In a case of wrongful death, proof of texting while driving increases the percentage of fault the texting driver and their insurance company must bear.
 See “What is Comparative Fault?” – a discussion about assigning a percentage of liability in Indiana tort claims.
 While one would think teens might be the largest offending group, the Pew Research Center has found that adults are equally as active both texting and talking while driving and probably carry on cell phone conversations behind the wheel more frequently than teenagers.

 The conversation concerning texting and driving has raised the public’s awareness about the dangers and the consequences of distracted driving.
 How many of us have engaged in conversation while driving from one place to another and yet, when we arrive at our destination we don’t remember the events of the journey?
 Before you pick up your cell phone, dividing your attention between the wheel and the road, remind yourself that drivers using cell phones look, but fail to see, up to 50% of the information in their driving environment.
 Then think of your family and how much they love and depend upon you, and then consider that other drivers on the road have families too.

 Be careful driving.

 The law firm of Ward & Ward has over 80 years of combined experience in wrongful death claims, auto accident, motorcycle accident, trucking accident, and injuries associated with semi tractor-trailer accidents.
-Ward & Ward invite you to contact them to arrange a FREE initial consultation about your case, by phone at 317-639-9501, through their website at wardlawfirm.com, or simply by visiting their conveniently-located downtown Indianapolis office.
+Ward & Ward Law Firm invites you to contact them to arrange a FREE initial consultation with an experienced car accident lawyer in Indianapolis, IN about your case, by phone at 317-639-9501, through their website at wardlawfirm.com, or simply by visiting their conveniently-located downtown Indianapolis office.
 If we decide your case has merit, you won’t be charged unless we recover damages on your behalf.